Schaeffler applies cookies to secure an optimal use. With the further use of this website you accept the application of cookies. More Information

 In recent years, the world has seen ever closer international ties between individuals, companies, institutions, and countries.
 This is causing the global trading volume to rise and value chains to become ever more globally oriented, making mobility an important engine for prosperity.
 That will be especially true if global mobility remains affordable.

 More and more people are living in cities and metropolitan areas.
 The number of “megacities” – as we refer to cities with more than 10 million inhabitants – is expected to grow to more than 35 by 2030.
-By 2030 it is projected that about 5 billion people, or roughly 60% of the world’s population, will live in cities.
+By 2030 it is predicted that about 5 billion people, or roughly 60% of the world’s population, will live in cities.
 One of the most important challenges of our future is to develop sustainable infrastructures and new mobility solutions in order to manage congestion in cities that are growing larger and larger.

 Our world is becoming increasingly interconnected by everything from personal devices all the way to complex systems in industrial settings.
 The real world and the digital world are converging, and that brings not only new challenges but also new business areas, change in value chains, and great opportunities.
 That goes particularly for companies that succeed in directing the focus of their thinking and action – rather than just their production and other core processes – toward digitalization.